-Although statistics vary, there are roughly somewhere between 12 and 18 million Americans effected by alcoholism.
+Although statistics vary, there are roughly somewhere between 12 and 18 million Americans affected by alcoholism.
 Doctors say 70% of us don’t get enough vitamin D. So where am I going with all of this?

 Vitamin D was discovered in the 30’s, and thought to be not so much a vitamin at first, but rather a hormone, since our bodies produced it naturally with the help of the sun.
 Since we started limiting our sun exposure to prevent skin cancer many believe were not getting nearly enough sun.
 7 out of 10 of us are vitamin D deficient, which can cause numerous of health problems.
 Even the milk industry has told us for years how important vitamin D is by adding it to their milk and advertising it on their cartons as a “special feature.”
 Orange juice companies like “Florida’s Natural” also add it to their orange juice labels to demonstrate their “hip awareness.”